-Interns work five days per week (35-40 hours) under the direct supervision of the head of the Spain and Andorra Desk office.
+Interns work five days per week (35 hours) under the supervision of the head of the Spain and Andorra Desk office.
 The intern reports to the Desk Officer.

-Have a demonstrated keen interest in the work of the UN and have a personal commitment to the ideals of the Charter; and 4.
+and Nations and have a personal commitment to the ideals of the Charter; and

-Applicants to the UN Internship Programme are not required to have professional work experience for participation in the programme.
+Applicants are not required to have professional work experience for participation in the programme.
 However, a field of study that is closely related to the type of internship that you are applying for is desirable.

 English and French are the working languages of the United Nations Secretariat.
-For this post, fluency in English and Italian is required.
+For this post, fluency in written and oral English and Spanish is required.

 United Nations Considerations